onyeka-hub/Project-15/README.md

 Amazon Elastic File System (Amazon EFS) provides a simple, scalable, fully managed elastic Network File System (NFS) for use with AWS Cloud services and on-premises resources.
 In this project, we will utulize EFS service and mount filesystems on both Nginx and Webservers to store data.

 1. Create an EFS filesystem
 2. Create an EFS mount target per AZ in the VPC, specify the subnets for the webservers which is private-subnet 1 and 2, so that the resources in that subnet will be able to mount on the file system.
-Whenever you specify your mount subnet, the amazon elastic file system becomes available in that subnet.
+Whenever or where-ever you specify your mount subnet, the amazon elastic file system becomes available in that subnet.
 3. Associate the Security groups created earlier for data layer.
 4. Create an EFS access point.
 This is what we specify the webserver to mount with.
 So we need to create two access points,so that we dont have to mount the two websites on a single access point, one for wordpress website and the other for tooling website.
 If this is not created differently the file can override each other and it will not be good for our infrastruture.(Give it a name and leave all other settings as default)